Dust sub-millimetre emission in green valley galaxies: Evolution in the colour- diagram

-This Section is devoted to carefully examining the sub-mm emission during the evolution of our model galaxies, with particular focus on the GV phase.
-It might be argued that the substantial sub-mm emission in GV galaxies occurs because these are fundamentally blue galaxies (i.e., star-forming galaxies) with a significant amount of dust, which reddens their optical colors and fuels the sub-mm emission.
-However, this is not the case, as already indicated in Section \ref{sec:dustatt} (Figure \ref{fig:colorMass-intr}): only $\sim 6.5 \, \%$ of blue galaxies move to the GV as a result of dust attenuation.
-Model galaxies in the GV (on average) exhibit intermediate sSFR and intrinsic color, suggesting that they represent a transitioning population rather than merely a dust-reddened one.
+This section is devoted to carefully examining the sub-millimetre emission during the evolution of our model galaxies, with particular focus on the GV phase.
+It might be argued that the substantial sub-millimetre emission in GV galaxies occurs because these are fundamentally blue galaxies (i.e. star-forming galaxies) with a significant amount of dust, which reddens their optical colours and fuels the sub-millimetre emission.
+However, this is not the case, as already indicated in Sect. \ref{sec:dustatt} (Fig. \ref{fig:colorMass-intr}): only $\sim 6.5 \, \%$ of blue galaxies move to the GV as a result of dust attenuation.
+Model galaxies in the GV (on average) exhibit intermediate sSFR and intrinsic colour, suggesting that they represent a transitioning population rather than merely a dust-reddened one.

-The reason for the sub-mm emission of GV galaxies is that, while these galaxies experience a rapid quenching that quickly reduces their sSFR and turns their color green, the amount of dust in these objects remains relatively high, enabling a conspicuous $250 \,\mum$ emission.
-We will show this comprehensively in the following sections.
+The reason for the sub-millimetre emission of GV galaxies is that, while these galaxies experience a rapid quenching that quickly reduces their sSFR and turns their colour green, the amount of dust in these objects remains relatively high, enabling a conspicuous $250 \,\mum$ emission.
+We show this comprehensively in the following sections.\\